GARBAGE, RECYCLING, YARD WASTE

 If a larger cart is more appropriate for household needs, residents may select a 95 gallon cart for waste and recycle.
 A 35 gallon “seniors only” garbage option is also available.
 Please note with the senior rate, the recycling cart will still be the 65 gallon default size.
 To request a different cart size, please contact Groot directly.

 For additional information about collection or program details, please visit the City of Warrenville page on the Groot website or contact Groot at 630-892-9294.

 Collection days will be Thursdays and Fridays.
 View the collection map to determine the new pick-up day that applies to you.

 Groot observes the following holidays.
 When the holiday falls on a Sunday or weekday, service will be delayed by one day.
 Friday pick-up will occur on Saturdays.

 - New Year's Day

 - Thanksgiving Day

 A flat monthly rate based on cart size will be billed directly from Groot on a quarterly basis.
-Additional details about the new service will be published in the coming weeks.
+Notice will be sent from Groot of any annual increases effective May 1 of each year.

 |Refuse Service||Fee (billed quarterly)|

 |Yard Waste Stickers (April 1 - November 30)||$2.75/ sticker|